fubar2/galaxy_tf_overlay/README.md

 Long forms become unpleasant to navigate.
 In theory they should work, but clearly there will be many things that a simple XML parser and document generator cannot do.

+The learning curve is smaller and the scope is correspondingly limited by the code generator used.
+Those limitations can be worked around in some situations, by changing the way the script expects parameters, but an experienced tool developer is probably the best choice at that point.
 Implemented as a Galaxy tool in a development Galaxy server, it can speed up the development and testing of new simple tools, from existing working scripts and/or conda packages.
-The learning curve is smaller and the scope is correspondingly limited by the code generator used.
-Those limitations can be worked around in some situations, by changing the way the script expects parameters, but an experienced tool developer is probably the best choice at that point...

 ### Local installation and login